 What Areas Can Be Treated Through Laser Resurfacing?

 The laser is used to reduce tiny wrinkles, acne scars, and other minor skin imperfections, especially around the mouth and eyes.
 It can improve sun-damaged and acne-scarred skin that often cause concern to both men and women.

 Benefits Of Treatment

 Laser resurfacing can be used as an alternative to chemical peels and microdermabrasion.
 The benefits of using this technique are less pain and a faster recovery time.
 In most cases, it is less costly.

 Before Laser Resurfacing

-Prior to the procedure, Dr. Lee and you will discuss your goals for facial improvement.
+Prior to the procedure, we will discuss your goals for facial improvement.
 After determining the most appropriate measures, we will fully describe the procedure, what results to expect, and the costs.
 The skin is usually pre-treated prior to surgery to improve healing time.

 A local anesthetic is given to ensure that you are comfortable throughout the process.
 The area is cleansed and draped.
-Dr. Lee directs the laser beam towards your skin imperfections.
+The doctor directs the laser beam towards your skin imperfections.
 The laser quickly and accurately vaporizes the outermost layers of skin, just four or five cells in thickness.